-Account Options - Sign out or delete your LibreView account.
+Sign Out - Sign out of your LibreView account.
 Signing out of your account means you will no longer be able to:

 - Use the account with the FreeStyle LibreLink app unless you sign back in. - Use the Connected Apps or Account Settings features.